 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A carcinoembryonic antigen (CEA) test measures a specific blood glycoprotein called CEA.
-It means a protein with a lot of sugars added to it by normal or cancerous cells.
-Scientists first discovered CEA in 1968 when they isolated extracts of liver metastasized by colorectal cancer and also from normal fetal digestive tract.
+A carcinoembryonic antigen (CEA) test measures a specific blood protein called CEA.
 Everyone is born with high levels of this protein.
-CEA decreases as you get older, but some conditions, including certain types of cancer, can increase your blood CEA levels.
+CEA decreases as you get older.
+But some conditions, including certain types of cancer, can increase your blood CEA levels.

 Advertisement